kuteteen/CydiaTweaks/README.md

 Remove "No Sim Card Installed" alert on iOS 12.
 Previous [tweaks][coysim] do not work on iOS 12.

 ### ForceChinese
 Force Mi Fit app to show in Chinese language.
+It only works with Mi Fit app.
+Try to edit "ForceChinese.plist" to work with other apps.

 This tweak writes language settings to the app preferences.
 If you want to revert to system language, try:

 1. Uninstall ForceChinese
 2. Install UnforceChinese